PeterMader/astrosim/README.md

 ## Adding pre-defined scenes
 You're welcome to contribute new scenes that are visible as "pre-defined scenes" in the scene dialog!

+## Keyboard shortcuts
+You can find a list of available keyboard shortcuts [docs/keyboard-shortcuts.md](here).